 Phakopsora pachyrhizi, commonly called Asian Soybean Rust (ASR), was first reported in the continental U.S. in November 2004.
 ASR is an obligate fungal parasite thought to rely on a living host (e.g., legumes such as soybean) for survival (32).
 ASR spreads through aerial dispersal and deposition of urediniospores, which can be transported widely before being deposited by precipitation.
 With support from the Agricultural Research Service (ARS), NADP collected NTN samples over five years through 2010 (nadp.slh.wisc.edu/educ/asr/, 33-36).
 These studies demonstrate the application of this NRSP in tracking many different airborne pathogens in U.S. agricultural crops.

 Specifically, to the support of other NRSPs, the NRSP-3 data is certainly available to all other NRSPs.
-However, it is not know if any of them use our data.
+However, it is not known if any of them use our data.
 Nonetheless, we provide data that should be useful to other NRSPs, such as P, N and S input rates that are coming in naturally to U.S. agricultural lands.
 One would think NRSP-3 data would be particularly important to NRSP11: Building Collaborative Research Networks to Advance the Science of Soil Fertility: Fertilizer Recommendation Support Tool (FRST).
 This model certainly would benefit in many situations from atmospheric input measurements that NADP provides.

 Overall, the NRSP-3, with its structure, scientific direction, and site locations around North America can be used to make many fundamental measurements in a wide variety of ways to measure the moment of chemical or lifeforms in many new ways to support many challenges to agricultural researchers.